deniseb89/100-days-of-code/log.md

 **Today's Progress**: I went through the first chapter of the Bash Guide.

 **Thoughts**: I chose to start with bash because it's one of the first tools I used when I did my bootcamp and yet it's still a mystery.
 I got very complacent with my discomfort with it so I'm trying to change that.

+## Day 2: Sunday, September 2

+**Today's Progress**: I went through the first half of chapter 2 of the Bash Guide.

+**Thoughts**: I never really thought about how commands work in bash, and the different parts of a command.
+Now I know the names of the different parts of a command!